gnosia93/eliminate-db-hotblock/readme.md

 ## Architecture ##

+This is simple architecture of 3 tier web application. but in the backend storage, Amazon Elasticache  for redis is occupied to eliminate database hot block which reduce web application performance severly.

+Both Web and Api System have a public end point(public dnsname) respectively for supporting simple test from outside of Amazon VPC.

 ![infra](https://github.com/gnosia93/demo-cache/blob/master/document/infra-architecture.png)

 Port 80 is service endpoint for web user interface, in there you can add and select procuct, order information.